-Note 14: The ADC081500 converter has two LVDS output buses, which each clock data out at one half the sample rate.
-The second bus (D0 through D7) has a pipeline latency that is one Input Clock cycle less than the latency of the first bus (Dd0 through Dd7).
+Note 14: Each of the two converters of the ADC08D1000 has two LVDS output buses, which each clock data out at one half the sample rate.
+The data at each bus is clocked out at one half the sample rate.
+The second bus (D0 through D7) has a pipeline latency that is one Input Clock cycle less than the latency of the first bus (D00 through Dd7).